Tax Compliance and Planning · · 37 min read

 Eligibility Criteria for the QBI Deduction: Who Qualifies?

-To make sure you’re eligible for that sweet tax benefit, it’s super important to keep detailed records.
+To make sure you’re eligible for that sweet tax benefit, it’s super important to keep accurate records.
 Jot down the hours you work, the services you provide, and the dates you do it all.
 Trust me, staying organized will pay off!

 Understanding the 250-Hour Rule for Rental Properties